Pasundan derby: Persikabo

-Kabomania and UPCS are a group of supporters who support Persikabo.
+Kabomania and Ultras Persikabo Curva Sud is the main supporter group among other small groups that support Persikabo.
 The distribution of Persikabo supporter groups is only spread in the areas of Bogor Regency, Bogor City, and partly Depok City.

-Persikabo's popularity, which is less well known in Indonesian football, is also one of the factors for some Bogor residents who support the team Persija Jakarta or Persib Bandung which is already famous in Indonesia.
+Persikabo's popularity is less popular in Indonesian football, is also one of the factors that some Bogor residents support the Persija Jakarta or Persib Bandung teams which are already well known in Indonesia.
+Moreover, the two headquarters of the two teams are close to Bogor.

-Kabomania itself was founded in 2007 when Persikabo was still competing in the Indonesian League First Division.
+Kabomania itself was founded in 2007 when Persikabo was still competing in the Liga Indonesia First Division.
 Kabomania is currently chaired by Heri Khaeruman who replaced the previous chairman, Muhammad Yusuf Kiat.

 UPCS or the abbreviation of Ultras Persikabo Curva Sud are Persikabo supporters who are ultras culture, it is a culture that originates from Italy.
 UPCS itself occupies the south stand at Pakansari Stadium or Persikabo Stadium.

 Clashes

-The feud between Persib and Persikabo supporters actually only occurred in the Indonesian League era and what happens is usually a small or medium scale clash.
+The feud between Persib and Persikabo supporters actually only occurred in the Liga 1 era and what occurred were usually small to medium scale clashes.
+Previously, supporters of the two teams had no history of clashes and even the relationship between the two could be said to be good.